Return to Peyton Place (film): Casting

 Fox wanted Diane Varsi to reprise her role of Allison MacKenzie.
 However, in March 1959, Varsi announced she was walking out on Hollywood, despite being only two years into a seven-year contract with the studio.
 "Acting is destructive to me", she said.
 "I don't see any reason to be made miserable just because other people say I should go on with my career".

-In June 1959 Hedda Hopper announced that Margaret Leighton would play a woman who tries to kill her daughter-in-law.
+In June 1959, Hedda Hopper announced that Margaret Leighton would play a woman who tries to kill her daughter-in-law.
 Producer Jerry Wald was hopeful that Varsi would play Allison but said Diane Baker was a possible back up.
 Lana Turner had already passed the role of Constance MacKenzie, which was then offered to Joan Crawford.

 In August 1959, Wald announced Varsi was not reprising her role, and that he was planning on replacing her with Anna Maria Alberghetti, with production slated to begin in November 1959.
 By that time, producer Buddy Adler had already cast Robert Evans as Nils Larsen.
 Both Alberghetti and Evans were eventually replaced.

 While shooting Hound-Dog Man in the fall of 1959, Wald met Carol Lynley.
 With no announcement of Baker's withdrawal, Wald announced in September 1959 that Lynley was set to star as Allison MacKenzie.
 Despite rumors that Varsi changed her mind and was signed on after all, Lynley eventually was cast.
 When Wald was later asked about a possible return of Varsi, he responded: "Ridiculous.
 She hasn't been back to Hollywood since she left here, and I doubt that she'll ever make another movie again".
+Brett Halsey was revealed to be among the co-stars in the film.
+It is doubted if he was cast as Ted, the role he eventually played, because a February 1960 news article reported Dean Stockwell was cast in the role.
+Later that month, it was reported he was in talks for playing the ski instructor.

 In October 1959, Wald announced Hope Lange would return as Selena.
 By November she had pulled out.

-In June 1959, Brett Halsey was revealed to be among the co-stars of the film.
-It is doubted if he was cast as Ted, the role he eventually played, because a February 1960 news article reported Dean Stockwell was cast in that role.
-Later that month, it was reported he was in talks for playing the ski instructor.